svven/summary/README.md

   the URL, together with the size and format of the actual image.
 Basically it hydrates this instance which is passed to following filters.<br />
-  The `Image.__repr__` override returns just the URL so we can write the beautiful filtering routine you can see above.<br />
+  The `Image.__repr__` override returns just the URL so we can write the beautiful filtering routine you can see above.

   Worth mentioning again that it only gets first few chunks of the image file until the `PIL` Parser gets the size and format of the image.